-Administratively
+- Administratively Closed Case

-- Unable to Complete Ruled Out
+- Unable to Complete

+- Ruled Out

+- Unable to Determine
-Reason to Believe (RTB) Finding

-Of Child Abuse or Neglect
+Reason to Believe (RTB) Finding Of Child Abuse or Neglect

 Appeal: Administrative Review of Investigative Finding (ARIF)

 (Must File Within 45 Days)

 CPS must give you a letter explaining their decision and if you have been given a finding as a perpetrator of child abuse or neglect.
 If you don't receive this letter, you can request a copy.